Healing the Heart – Mind with Rose Medicine

 Roses have been (and still are) well-loved in many places and cultures around the world.

-Cultivating rose most likely began in Persia, but soon spread.
-The Greeks and Romans used the beautiful blooms, and of course, rose captured the hearts of many artists the world over, leading to poems, stories, and paintings dedicated to this beautiful and scent-filled flower.
-Today there are many thousands of varieties of rose.
+Cultivating roses likely originated in Persia, but it soon spread.
+The Greeks and Romans used the beautiful blooms, and, of course, the rose captured the hearts of many artists worldwide, inspiring poems, stories, and paintings dedicated to this scent-filled flower.
+Today, there are many thousands of varieties of roses.

 Rose medicine is mildly astringent and supports the emotional heart during times of stress, depression, or overwhelm.
-In particular, volatile oils (its aromatic compounds) calm the nervous system and can improve mood.
+In particular, volatile oils (their aromatic compounds) calm the nervous system and can improve mood.

 GATHERING ROSE: Your first step in creating rose medicine for yourself is wildcrafting.
 Rose is easy to identify once you know it, but check with an identification guide if you’re unsure.
-You can use all varieties of rose for the recipes below, although I prefer harvesting wild rose versus cultivated varieties.
+You can use any variety of rose for the recipes below, though I prefer wild rose over cultivated varieties.

-When collecting plants for your healing remedies remember to offer gratitude, only take a small amount from each plant, and only take what you need.
-Wild rose is abundant and there’s plenty to go around!
+When collecting plants for your healing remedies, remember to offer gratitude, take only a small amount from each plant, and take only what you need.
+Wild roses are abundant, and there’s plenty to go around!
 Make sure you’re harvesting in an allowable place, your plant has not been sprayed, and it’s in a location away from traffic and/or other human activity.

 Roses have been (and still are) well-loved in many places and cultures around the world.

-Cultivating rose most likely began in Persia, but soon spread.
-The Greeks and Romans used the beautiful blooms, and of course, rose captured the hearts of many artists the world over, leading to poems, stories, and paintings dedicated to this beautiful and scent-filled flower.
-Today there are many thousands of varieties of rose.
+Cultivating roses likely originated in Persia, but it soon spread.
+The Greeks and Romans used the beautiful blooms, and, of course, the rose captured the hearts of many artists worldwide, inspiring poems, stories, and paintings dedicated to this scent-filled flower.
+Today, there are many thousands of varieties of roses.

 Rose medicine is mildly astringent and supports the emotional heart during times of stress, depression, or overwhelm.
-In particular, volatile oils (its aromatic compounds) calm the nervous system and can improve mood.
+In particular, volatile oils (their aromatic compounds) calm the nervous system and can improve mood.

 GATHERING ROSE: Your first step in creating rose medicine for yourself is wildcrafting.
 Rose is easy to identify once you know it, but check with an identification guide if you’re unsure.
-You can use all varieties of rose for the recipes below, although I prefer harvesting wild rose versus cultivated varieties.
+You can use any variety of rose for the recipes below, though I prefer wild rose over cultivated varieties.

-When collecting plants for your healing remedies remember to offer gratitude, only take a small amount from each plant, and only take what you need.
-Wild rose is abundant and there’s plenty to go around!
+When collecting plants for your healing remedies, remember to offer gratitude, take only a small amount from each plant, and take only what you need.
+Wild roses are abundant, and there’s plenty to go around!
 Make sure you’re harvesting in an allowable place, your plant has not been sprayed, and it’s in a location away from traffic and/or other human activity.

 Rose Medicine Recipes

 Harvested rose petals can be added to many foods and self-care products.
-I especially like drying the petals and adding them to teas and bath salts to use in the winter.
+I especially enjoy drying the petals and adding them to teas and bath salts for winter use.

 When making the remedies below, be sure that your petals are dry.
-No need to wash them after picking – just shake them off, or let them sit to make sure any debris or little bugs fall off.
+There’s no need to wash them after picking – shake them off or let them sit to ensure any debris or small bugs fall off.

 Here are a few other recipes for using this beautiful summertime ally:

 Rose Oil – I love making this remedy and using it for my seasonal self-massage oil in summer.
-Rose essential oil is extremely expensive as each drop of oil takes thousands of roses.
-This oil instead has a base of carrier oil (olive oil, almond oil, etc), but it carries the heart soothing scent of rose.
+Rose essential oil is costly, as each drop of oil takes thousands of roses.
+This oil, instead, has a base of carrier oil (such as olive oil or almond oil), but it carries the heart-soothing scent of rose.

 • Fill a jar with freshly picked rose petals.

-• Cover the petals in a good quality massage oil like sweet almond oil, or even olive oil.
-Make sure to stir to remove air pockets and make sure the petals are covered.
+• Cover the petals in a good-quality massage oil like sweet almond oil or even olive oil.
+Ensure the mixture is stirred to remove air pockets and that the petals are completely covered.

 • Add about 1/4 tsp vitamin E as a preservative (this can be found at health food stores)